-South West Healthcare (Merindah Lodge) data indicates that of permanent residents (non respite) during 2014/15 95% died in their place of choice, aged care facility.
+South West Healthcare (Merindah Lodge) data indicates that of permanent residents (non respite) during 2015/16 95% died in their place of choice, aged care facility.
+End-of-life pathways were utilised in 16.66% of aged care facilities in the South Western sub-region.